redux-offline/redux-offline/README.md

 Persistent Redux store for _Reasonaboutable_:tm: Offline-First applications, with first-class support for optimistic UI.
 Use with React, React Native, or as standalone state container for any web app.

+_To get started, take a moment to read through the **[Offline Guide](#offline-guide)** to understand the architecture and tradeoffs behind Redux Offline, and for further context why Offline matters, read [this blog post](https://hackernoon.com/introducing-redux-offline-offline-first-architecture-for-progressive-web-applications-and-react-68c5167ecfe0)_

 ## Contents

 * [Quick start](#quick-start)